Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

 Founder John Martin says “communication, flexibility and a bit of fun” are his secrets to running a productive remote team:

-Through team-building activities and regular check-ins, meaningful relationships can develop across all types of environments.
-Some introverted employees may even prefer less intimidating screen interactions over in-person interactions.
+Through team-building activities and regular check-ins, meaningful relationships can develop across all environments.
+Some introverted employees may even prefer less intimidating screen conversations over in-person interactions.

 Disadvantage 3: Losing a watchful eye

-Managers may be concerned about being unable to closely monitor employee performance and productivity when working at different times and places.
+Managers may be concerned about being unable to closely monitor employee performance and productivity when working asynchronously from different places.

-Instead of gauging performance in person, managers can use other systems (e.g., virtual scorecards) and technology (e.g., employee evaluation software) to review teams working across different times and locations.
+Instead of gauging performance in person, managers can use other systems (e.g., virtual scorecards) and technology (e.g., employee evaluation software) to review teams working across time zones and locations.

-For example, a digital marketing agency may use project management software to track task completion and client feedback.
-This approach allows managers to oversee everyone’s progress without constant check-ins.
+Example: A digital marketing agency may use project management software to track task completion and client feedback.
+Managers oversee everyone’s progress without constant check-ins.

-Instead of time-tracking, flexible working companies should focus on creating a culture of trust and hiring those who fit it.
+Instead of time-tracking, flexible working companies should focus on creating an organizational culture of trust – and hiring those who fit it.

 Founder Jas Schembri-Stothart believes employers should demonstrate trust from day one.